colleenjg/cred_assign_stimuli/README.md

 ### Known bugs:
 - Non fullscreen presentation window may appear cropped, not showing the full frame image.
 The saved frames, however, do reflect the full frame image.
 - Lags (i.e., dropped frames) may occur during the stimulus presentation if sufficient compute resources are not available.
+**NOTE:** _When saving frames, saved frames and `framelist.txt` will **not** reflect any lags._
-- On rare occasions, stimuli fail to be drawn to occupy the full presentation window, e.g. corner quadrants remains gray.
+- On rare occasions, stimuli fail to be drawn to occupy the full presentation window, e.g. corner quadrants remain gray.
 Typically, this occurs if the presentation window is minimized during the presentation or frame saving.
-In these cases, it is best to restart the recording.
+If this occurs, it is best to restart the recording.
 &nbsp;

 ### Warnings/messages printed to console which can be ignored: